‘Conflict becomes more personal. More exciting’

 At this point it has occurred to me that we’re well over 10 minutes into this episode, and we’ve barely seen anything shot on video.
 Is this starting to look like an ITC drama?
 Soon enough we’re into the video studio and Dayna tends to Avon.
 And immediately kisses him.
 Again a clear signal of the post Blake, Blake.

 This was apparently director Vere Lorrimer’s favourite episode, singling out the performance of Josette Simon.
 What a great performance.
 I think Dayna is brilliant.
 One of the best characters.
 Cheeky, cocky, highly intelligent, forthright, witty, and full of youthful arrogance.
-It’s easy to wax lyrical about the incredible career Josette Simon has had, but her first significant performance on television – in series 3 at least – is fabulous both in terms of acting skill and and character portrayal.
+It’s easy to wax lyrical about the incredible career Josette Simon has had, but her first significant performance on television – in season C at least – is fabulous both in terms of acting skill and and character portrayal.
 Like Dayna, she was clearly a quick learner, and took her craft seriously.

 Hello Servalan.
 Once again the third season credentials are established.
 We’ve seen Servalan dressed to kill in an inhospitable landscape before, but here it feels like a part of the DNA of this series.
 Added glamour.
 Added melodrama.
 Fabulous darling.

 We reach the sea base where you won’t even get your feet wet, and we welcome Hal Mellanby.
 He and Avon listen to the horse racing and get down to some serious infodumping, whilst the ‘ladies’ talk fashion in the boudoir.
 That said, I love the scene with Dayna and Servalan – it’s all about barbed insults, subtleties, and subterfuge.
 Lots of things are going on here.
-Backstories and backbiting – these are the confrontations of series 3.
-It’s all about the power of words, rather than the power of brute force.
+Backstories and backbiting – these are the confrontations of season C. It’s all about the power of words, rather than the power of brute force.
 It’s all about getting personal and about stalemate or who gets the final say.
 Very different to the confrontations of old which were settled largely by a physical act.

 Sometimes, and this is a complement – this show veers towards soap opera sensibilities in the way some events are realised.
 Take the scene where Servalan remembers Hal Mallanby.
 The zoom in, the realisation, and the name under her breath.
 It’s every convention of 1970’s television acting ticked off.